-Matthew Gallagher is the lead researcher and evaluator for Arizona State University’s Education for Humanity program.
+Matthew Gallagher is research and evaluation consultant for Arizona State University’s Education for Humanity program.
 There, he studies and assesses the effectiveness of providing ASU's online offerings to refugees, displaced populations, and communities affected by displacement.
 Matthew holds a Doctorate degree in Community Resources and Development from Arizona State University and a Master’s degree in Poverty Reduction and Development Management from the University of Birmingham in the United Kingdom.

 Prior to his work with the Peace Corps, Matthew was the lead evaluator for the Planning, Policy, and Evaluation Office with the Administration for Native Americans (ANA) for four years.
 As the first evaluator hired by ANA, Matthew designed and created the agency’s evaluation tools, including a participatory approach for gathering appropriate qualitative and quantitative data from project participants in all grant areas.
 During his tenure at ANA, Matthew managed the monitoring and evaluation studies for 101 Native American community development projects in 21 states and territories.
 His findings were published annually in the Impact and Effectiveness of Development Projects in Indian Country Report, and submitted to Congress from 2006 through 2009.
 In 2009, Matthew received the Assistant Secretary of the Administration for Children and Family’s 2009 Organizational Team Achievement Award for his team’s work in Impact Evaluation.

-Prior to his work at ANA, Matthew worked for Volunteer Service Overseas (VSO), Americorps, and Hands on Atlanta.
-He served as a Peace Corps Volunteer for two years on the islands of Grenada and Carriacou from 1998-2000, where he was a classroom teacher.
+Prior to his work at ANA, Matthew served as a Peace Corps Volunteer for two years on the islands of Grenada and Carriacou from 1998-2000, where he was a classroom teacher.